 This is hardly the most offensive joke ever told on Family Guy, which regularly features incest scenes even between Lois and her baby Stewie, who develops a spanking fetish in “Peter’s Two Dads.”

 The problem is that the crossover is drawing in Simpsons fans who wouldn’t normally watch Family Guy.
 But make no mistake this is a Family Guy episode that takes place in Springfield.
-If you don’t like Family Guy, Simpsons cameos aren’t going to change your mind so do yourself a favor turn on NBC and watch some wholesome NFL football.
+If you don’t like Family Guy, Simpsons cameos aren’t going to change your mind.

 Family Guy season 13 premiere “The Simpson Guy” airs Sunday at 9PM on Fox.